swalihopc/Census-Income-Predictor-swalih/README.md

 # 🧠 Income Prediction Using Census Data

 Welcome to the **Income Prediction ML Project Assignment**!
-In this project, you will build a machine learning model to predict whether a person earns more than $50K per year using demographic and work-related attributes.
+This is a web application that predicts whether a person earns more or less than $50K annually based on features like age, education, capital gain/loss, and marital status.
+The application uses a trained machine learning model and offers both a Flask-based web interface and a Streamlit interface for interaction.

 ---

+🧠 Model Description: Model: A classification model (likely Logistic Regression, Random Forest, etc.) stored as classification_model.pkl

+Scaler: StandardScaler or similar object saved as scaler.pkl

+Target: Predict income

+---

 ## 🎯 Objective

-Your task is to:

-- Perform **Exploratory Data Analysis (EDA)** on the "Adult Census Income" dataset.
-- **Preprocess the data** to make it suitable for machine learning.
-- Build and evaluate a **classification model** to predict income (`>50K` or `<=50K`).
 - Deploy the model using both:
   - A **Flask web application**
   - A **Streamlit app**